Google Ads vs Local SEO for remodelers

 FactorGoogle AdsLocal SEO

-Trust LevelCan put you in front of buyers fast, but the landing page must prove credibility quickly.Often carries more trust because homeowners see reviews, organic results, maps, and local proof.
+TrustCan reach active buyers fast, but the landing page must prove credibility quickly.Often carries more built-in trust because homeowners see organic results, reviews, maps, and local proof.

-When to use Google Ads
+When Google Ads fits first

-When to use Local SEO
+When Local SEO fits first

 You want stronger Google Maps and organic visibility in your core service areas.